instamint/zzz-deprecated-docs/docs/source/index.rst

 Instamint
 ===================================

 **Instamint** is a platform for minting, managing, auctioning, staking, fractionalizing and trading digital business assets.
 The platform is unbiased, works with multiple chains and has a growing library of types of assets it can handle.
 It is a B2B platform, and thus a platform to/for other platforms.
+It combines off-chain capabilities with on-chain tokens.

 Key Concepts
 ------------